Goldman to report fund values on daily basis

 During the financial crisis, however, one major money fund suffered losses on Lehman Brothers debt it owned and could not maintain the $1 per share price.
 When the Reserve Primary Fund "broke the buck," investors stampeded out of all funds that potentially could have also owned Lehman debt, threatening to freeze much of the U.S. borrowing system.

-By giving investors more regular updates, Goldman could assuage the fears that led to the panic.
-Clients have been asking for more details lately, Fishman said.
+By giving investors more regular updates, Goldman hopes to assuage the fears that led to the panic.

 Regulators have been considering whether the funds should go farther and use the actual daily net asset value when investors buy and sell shares.